 - 45 days after a deal has been won

 Step 2.
 Take the five minutes it takes to make sure your Pipedrive filters that you use to define campaign lists reflect that.
 For example, add a condition Deal stage is not “Contract negotiations”.

 Step 3.
-(Optional) You can automate excluding people at certain pipeline stages or statues with tools like Outfunnel or Zapier that can synchronize your pipeline leads with your marketing automation tool.
+(Optional) You can automate excluding people at certain pipeline stages with tools like Outfunnel or Zapier that can synchronize your pipeline leads with your marketing automation tool.
 Mailchimp, ActiveCampaign or most any email campaigns tool can be set up to work in sync with your Pipedrive pipeline, as long as you set up a decent integration between them.

 Pipedrive automation 4: Stop adding new deals manually